-The Company, through a subsidiary, purchases liquefied natural gas ("LNG") from Sonatrading, an affiliate of Sonatrach, the Algerian national oil and gas company, under a long-term and a medium-term supply contract.
+The Company, through a subsidiary, purchases liquefied natural gas ("LNG") from Sonatrading, an affiliate of Sonatrach, the Algerian national oil and gas company, under a long-term and a medium-term supply contract and, when available at competitive prices, from other sources.
 Cabot and Sonatrach have each agreed to assure performance of the obligations of their respective affiliates under these agreements.
 The LNG is stored and resold in the northeastern United States from a terminal facility in Everett, Massachusetts.
-The Company has received authorizations from the U.S. Department of Energy to import LNG under the contracts with Sonatrading, as well as blanket authorization to import LNG from other foreign suppliers on a short-term basis.
+The Company has received authorizations from the U.S. Department of Energy to import LNG under the contracts with Sonatrading, as well as blanket authorization to import LNG from other foreign suppliers on both a long-term and short-term basis.
 The Company has also received authorization from the Federal Energy Regulatory Commission for sales services.
-The supply of LNG is currently limited to volumes contracted for with Sonatrading/Sonatrach.
+Currently, the Company's supply of LNG is limited primarily by the amount of LNG available from Sonatrading/Sonatrach.

 In 1993, the Company was notified by Sonatrach that the renovation of Sonatrach's Algerian LNG production facilities would likely result in a temporary reduction of LNG deliveries to its customers, including the Company.
-The Company expects the curtailment of LNG from its Algerian supplier to continue through fiscal year 1996.
-The Company has been able to continue to meet its firm sales obligations to customers and is exploring additional sources of supply.
+The Company expects the deliveries of LNG from its Algerian supplier to improve in fiscal year 1997 as Sonatrach's renovation project progresses.
+The Company has been able to continue to meet its firm sales obligations to customers and has secured an additional limited source of supply from ADGAS, an LNG exporter in the United Arab Emirates.
 The Company is not able to predict, at this time, what, if any, impact the political instability in Algeria may have on the future supply of LNG from its Algerian supplier, but to date, no direct adverse effect has been experienced.
-The loss of supply from the Algerian supplier could have a material adverse effect on the business of the Energy Group until additional sources of supply are obtained.
+The loss of supply from the Algerian supplier could have a material adverse effect on the Company until additional sources of supply are obtained.

-A consortium of companies consisting of Amoco Trinidad (LNG) B.V., British Gas Trinidad LNG Limited, Cabot Trinidad LNG Limited ("Cabot Trinidad," a wholly-owned subsidiary of Cabot LNG Corporation) and NGC Trinidad and Tobago LNG Limited have formed Atlantic LNG Company of Trinidad and Tobago ("Atlantic LNG") to construct, own and operate a new LNG plant in the Republic of Trinidad and Tobago designed to export 385 million cubic feet of natural gas per day in the form of LNG.
-Repsol International Finance B.V., a wholly-owned subsidiary of Repsol S.A., has elected to exercise an option to acquire a shareholding in Atlantic LNG.
+A consortium of companies consisting of Amoco Trinidad (LNG) B.V., British Gas Trinidad LNG Limited, Cabot Trinidad LNG Limited ("Cabot Trinidad", a wholly owned subsidiary of Cabot LNG Corporation), NGC Trinidad and Tobago LNG Limited and Repsol International Finance B.V. own Atlantic LNG Company of Trinidad and Tobago ("Atlantic LNG"), a corporation formed to construct, own and operate a new LNG plant in the Republic of Trinidad and Tobago designed to export 385 million cubic feet of natural gas per day in the form of LNG.
 Cabot Trinidad owns ten percent of Atlantic LNG.
-Cabot LNG Corporation and ENAGAS, S.A., the largest importer and wholesaler of natural gas in Spain, have entered into sales contracts with Atlantic LNG under which Cabot LNG will purchase 60% and ENAGAS will purchase the remaining 40% of the LNG to be produced by Atlantic LNG's new plant.
+Cabot LNG Corporation and Enagas, S.A., the largest importer and wholesaler of natural gas in Spain, have entered into sales contracts with Atlantic LNG under which Cabot LNG Corporation will purchase 60% and Enagas, S.A. will purchase the remaining 40% of the LNG to be produced by Atlantic LNG's new plant.
 The plant is expected to be completed and deliveries of LNG to commence in fiscal year 1999.
+In fiscal year 1996, the consortium concluded agreements with subsidiaries of Bechtel Corporation to design and construct the new LNG plant.
+Construction is now underway.
 In November 1995, the Company received authorization from the U.S. Department of Energy to import up to 100 billion cubic feet of LNG per year from Trinidad and other countries for a period of 40 years.